NnamdiJr/nnamdijr.github.io/_posts/2016-11-20-Galvanize-Data-Science.md

 + About half the group are women
 + There's a wide age range among students
-+ Students come from many differnet backgrounds
++ Students come from many different backgrounds

 Everyone is coming into the program with a different story for how they got here, at different points in their lives, and from different countries.